Web Security

 The CSF was designed to be flexible and adaptable, so that organizations can use it to adapt their security strategies to their own specific needs.
 The CSF is divided into 5 categories: Identify, Protect, Detect, Respond and Recover.
 Each one of these categories includes a set of objectives and guidelines that help organizations manage cybersecurity risks.

 The CSF is used by many organizations, both state and private, to secure their systems and data.
-It is often considered a reference standard for cybersecurity and used as a guidance for developing security policies and procedures.
+It is commonly considered as a reference standard for cybersecurity and used as a guidance for developing security policies and procedures.

 Contact us for a free consultation: we will help you figure out if a pentest is the ideal solution to protect your business